hadep275/hadep275/README.md

 ### Full Stack Sorcerer at Expense Trend | Calgary, Alberta
 📅 Oct 2023 – Present
 🚀 Leading the enchanting development of Expense Trend, a spellbinding budgeting app.
 Collaborating with a team of magical developers and designers to craft interfaces that sparkle.
 Juggling JavaScript (MERN stack), SQL, and Python spells to manage both the enchanted backend and frontend.
 Casting responsive design and test-driven development spells for reliability and security.
-Agile wizard, utilizing Scrum and Kanban to ensure successful spell executions.
+Agile wizard🔮, utilizing Scrum and Kanban to ensure successful spell executions.
 Keeping up with the latest magical practices for sustained competitiveness and innovation in the enchanted finance sector.

 ### Full Stack Developer at New Idea Machine
 🚀 Feb 2023 – Oct 2023